ibm-cloud-docs/app-configuration/ac-ts-ff-toggle.md

 {:term: .term}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# 1.Why can't I toggle a newly created feature flag?
+# Why am I denied permission to toggle a feature flag?
-{: #ac-troubleshooting}
+{: #ac-troubleshooting-toggle}
 {: troubleshoot}
 {: support}
 {:shortdesc}

 {: tsSymptoms}
-Feature flag is disabled and cannot be toggled.
+Toggling a feature flag fails with a `permission denied' error.

 {: tsCauses}
-A Feature flag is linked to a collection and the flag is toggled per environment.
-If a feature flag is not linked to any collection, it is disabled by default.
+All actions in the {{site.data.keyword.appconfig_short}} service are governed by access.
+Toggling the feature flag needs a specific role to be assigned to the user.

 {: tsResolve}
-Link the feature flag with an existing collection.
-This allows you to toggle between on or off states.
+You can manage access for users and resources by using IAM roles that are defined by the service.
+To learn more, refer [here](/docs/app-configuration?topic=app-configuration-ac-service-access-management#ac-roles-permissions)